 You’ll find this concept in lots of financial literacy books and publications.
-It’s just like saving up for your future like you usually do, but in this case, change your perspective.
-What most people do is as soon as they get their salary, they start by paying the bills, the rent, and whatnot.
+It’s like saving up for your future like you usually do but changing your perspective in this case.
+Most people do it as soon as they get their salary, they start by paying the bills, the rent, and whatnot.

 The key to being financially at peace is to keep yourself first.
 Before taking out money for all that, pay yourself.
 Keep a particular amount aside as savings for further investments to benefit yourself.
 After all, it’s you you’re working for, right?
 You can use a tool like Personal Capital to manage your money in less than 20 minutes per month.